-Laura Howells is a journalist from St. John's who is now working in Toronto and Hamilton.
+Laura Howells is a reporter and producer from St. John's who is now working in Toronto and Hamilton.
 You can reach her at email@example.com.

 Latest from Laura Howells

 Paramedic says she was refused patio service due to her job, but restaurant disagrees

 A Hamilton paramedic says she was refused patio service at a restaurant in Niagara-on-the-Lake because staff assumed her frontline job put her at risk of COVID-19 exposure.
 The restaurant manager, however, says the refusal had nothing to do with her job.

 Toronto woman bakes more than 800 loaves of bread during COVID-19 to help people in need

 When Erin Socall lost her job due to the COVID-19 pandemic, she started making bread and delivering it to people in need.
 She hasn't stopped yet.

 Teachers say bittersweet goodbye to an Ontario school year like no other